 f.
 Improving accessibility for persons with disabilities and older persons by addressing land use barriers which restrict their full participation in society g.
-Ensuring that necessary infrastructure and public service facilitates are or will be available to meet current and projected needs i.
+Ensuring that necessary infrastructure and public service facilitates are or will be available to meet current and projected needs h.
+Promoting development and land use patterns that conserve biodiversity i.
 Preparing for the regional and local impacts of a changing climate a) Efficiently use land and resources;